Aanisha/FacialExpressionDetection/README.md

 # FacialExpressionDetection

-A Flask app, to recognise expressions in realtime
+A Flask app, to recognise expressions in realtime.
+The model is trained using Keras and Tensorflow API, and has accuracy of ~65%.